+The method was implemented in the LAMMPS code \cite{thompson22} in a manner that will be detailed in a future publication.
+The procedure's correctness was validated by a series of tests in elemental Cu \cite{NOTE1}.
+All simulations were initialized with an equal number of real and fictitious particles, i.e., $M=2N_0$.
+This choice proved consistently effective but should be more carefully analyzed in future studies.
+While liquids could be simulated with a wide range of bias temperatures, solids were most efficiently sampled with $\beta^- = \beta$ and $\beta^{+} \approx \beta/5$.
+Using these parameters, $\sim100$ step trajectories had acceptance rates of at least a few percent, which is sufficient for practical simulations.
+Though this study considered simple interatomic potentials based on the embedded-atom method, almost all calculations could have been performed with much more expensive models.

-With these optimizations, gradual transformations can effectively sample number degrees of freedom in solids.
-Continuing with the example of 1200\,K fcc Cu, Fig. \ref{fig:solid}(a) plots the equilibrium number of atoms, which is measured in terms of interstitial or vacancy defects, across a range of chemical potentials in both $\mu VT$ and $\mu PT$ calculations.
-Defect concentration is specifically defined as $N/N_0 - 1$, where $N_0$ is the number of sites.
-While the crystal remains stable with a large number of vacancies, interstitials led to the formation of a new crystal plane corresponding to a sharp jump in $\langle N \rangle$, which could occur at a lower interstitial concentration in $\mu PT$ simulations.
+As an initial demonstration, fcc Cu was simulated at 1200\,K to study point defects.
+Figure \ref{fig:solid}(a) plots the equilibrium number of atoms, which is measured in terms of interstitial or vacancy defects, across a range of chemical potentials in both $\mu VT$ and $\mu PT$ calculations.
+Defect concentration is measured as $N/N_0 - 1$, where $N_0$ is the number of sites.
+While the crystal remained stable with a large number of vacancies, interstitials led to the formation of a new atomic plane corresponding to the sharp jump in $\langle N \rangle$, which occurred at a lower interstitial concentration in $\mu PT$ simulations.

-This data enables the determination of the complete free energy of a solid with point defects.
-The Helmholtz ($F$), and hence Gibbs ($G=F+PV$), free energies of a solid can be straightforwardly calculated by integration from a reference Einstein crystal \cite{frenkel84,freitas16}, but this approach fails at high temperatures when defects begin to diffuse.
-Free energies can be more accurately integrated from low-temperatures \cite{foiles94} or modeled with ideal configurational entropy \cite{zhang18}, but both approaches requires the assumption of a specific defect configuration, e.g. a single monovacancy or divacancy.
-While large-scale calculations with free surfaces can form arbitrary defect states \cite{mendelev09}, they do not provide free energies.
-For $\mu PT$ simulations of a given lattice, the observation that $\mu = ( \partial G / \partial N)_{T,P}$ motivates an alternative approach of integrating $G(N)=G_0 +\int_{N_0}^{N} \mu dN'$ within the region of stability.
+These data are interesting because they can provide the complete free energy of a crystal with point defects.
+The Helmholtz ($F$), and hence Gibbs ($G=F+PV$), free energies of solids can be calculated by integration from a reference Einstein crystal \cite{frenkel84,freitas16}, but this approach poorly describes defects at even moderate temperatures due to diffusion.
+Free energies can be more accurately integrated from low temperatures \cite{foiles94} or modeled with ideal configurational entropy \cite{zhang18}, but both approaches require the assumption of a specific defect configuration, e.g., a single monovacancy.
+While arbitrary defect structures can form in large-scale calculations with free surfaces \cite{mendelev09}, calculating their free energies is not straightforward.
+For $\mu PT$ simulations of a given lattice, the observation that $\mu = ( \partial G / \partial N)_{T,P}$ motivates an alternative approach of integrating $G(N)=G(N_0) +\int_{N_0}^{N} \mu dN'$ within the region of stability.